-Tteok, rice cake in English, has many types such as sirutteok made by steaming, jeolpyeon made by pounding, and hwajeon which is pan-fried.
-The most well-known ttoek, often simply referred to as ttoek, is garaetteok used in tteokbboki (spicy rice cake) and tteokguk (rice cake soup).
+Tteok, rice cake in English, has many types, such as sirutteok made by steaming, jeolpyeon made by pounding, and hwajeon, which is pan-fried.
+The most well-known tteok, often simply referred to as tteok, is garaetteok, used in tteokbokki (spicy rice cake) and tteokguk (rice cake soup).

 Another garaetteok dish I enjoy is this Stir-Fried Tteok.
-Made with sliced rice cakes, the same shape for the rice cake soup, for quick-fire cooking, this dish is loved for its perfect balance of savoriness from soy sauce and sweetness from sugar.
+Made with sliced rice cakes—the same shape used for rice cake soup—for quick-fire cooking, this dish is loved for its precise balance of savoriness from soy sauce and sweetness from sugar.

 INGREDIENTS